Boavizta/BoAmps/README.md

 id5 <--> id9
 ```
-The ideal condition is to measure the energy consumption of both the server where your AI is deployed and also from the client server that query the AI.
+The ideal condition is to measure the energy consumption of both the server (where your AI is deployed) and the client that queries the AI.
 If the ideal case is not possible, prefer measurements on the AI side because we mainly want to measure the AI model's consumption and not your test tools or scripts.

 ### Calibration

 If possible, please make one (or more) calibration measurement and provide it on your report (there are appropriate fields to do it in the measure_schema.json).
-It allows to seperate the consumption of your machine that is related to your actual ml task from it initial consuption.
+It allows to seperate the consumption of your machine that is related to your actual ml task from its initial consumption.
 This is especially necessary when the machine is already being used for another power-hungry task.

 **Calibration capture:**
 ```mermaid